Frequently Asked Questions

 Feed Management (592)

-For a complete list, please see the Approved Practices guide.
+Accepted practices may vary by state; for a complete list, please see the Approved Practices guide.

-The Carbon Management Evaluation Tool (COMET) is a measurement tool designed to provide the estimated greenhouse gas impacts of conservation practices, without extensive on-site sampling.
-The Fieldprint® Platform is an assessment framework that measures the environmental impacts of commodity crop production.
-Alliance will utilize FieldPrint rather than COMET for rice conservation practices (Arkansas only).
+➡ The Carbon Management and Emissions Tool (COMET-Planner) is a measurement tool designed to provide the estimated greenhouse gas impacts of NRCS conservation practices, without extensive on-site sampling.

 Payments